rand-projects/fisb-rest/docs/source/document.rst

 Notes:

-* ``"product"``: Short coded text description of the unavailable product.
-  Will be one of:

-  * ALASKA NEXRAD
-  * CLOUD TOPS
-  * CWA
-  * D-NOTAM
-  * FDC-NOTAM
-  * G-AIRMET
-  * GUAM NEXRAD
-  * HAWAII NEXRAD
-  * ICING
-  * LIGHTNING
-  * METAR
-  * NEXRAD IMAGERY
-  * NOTAM-D-CANCEL
-  * NOTAM-FDC-CANCEL
-  * PIREP ICING
-  * PIREP TURBULENCE
-  * PIREP URGENT
-  * PIREP WIND SHEAR
-  * ROUTINE PIREP
-  * SAN JUAN NEXRAD
-  * SIGMET/CONVECTIVE SIGMET
-  * SUA
-  * TAF
-  * TFR NOTAM
-  * TRA-NOTAM/TMOA-NOTAM
-  * TURBULENCE
-  * WINDS AND TEMPERATURE ALOFT

-* ``"centers"``: Locations affected by the outage (don't ask why the above centers in the example, or the average C-172 CONUS pilot, need to know about Guam NEXRAD).
+* ``"cancel"``: Present only when cancelled.
+Always check for this first and delete the report.
+No other processing required.
+THis is specified in the standard, but I have never seen one of these cancelled.
+They are left to expire.

 Cancelled Messages
 ^^^^^^^^^^^^^^^^^^

 ::

-  /cancel
+  (M) /cancel
-  /cancel-notam
+  (M) /cancel-notam
-  /cancel-g-airmet
+  (M) /cancel-g-airmet
-  /cancel-cwa
+  (M) /cancel-cwa
-  /cancel-sigmet
+  (M) /cancel-sigmet
-  /cancel-airmet
+  (M) /cancel-airmet

 Will show recently cancelled messages.
-Note that these are messages specifically cancelled by FIS-B before their usual expiration time. '/cancel' will show all available cancelled messages.
+Note that these are messages specifically cancelled by FIS-B before their usual expiration time. '/cancel' will show all recently cancelled messages.
 More specific types will only show those message types.
 Only TWGO messages can be cancelled. '/cancel/sigmet' will include SIGMET and WST messages.